 Board the New Tygart Flyer, a vintage diesel-powered locomotive, for a fall excursion from Elkins Depot through Shavers Fork to the spectacular 150-foot wide, 18-foot high waterfall of Cheat.
 Trips are 4 hours round-trip in climate-controlled cars and included lunch.

-Fall departures are Tuesdays through Sundays September 21st through October 31st.
-Tickets start at $75 for adults, $55 for children ages 4 through 11, and free for children ages 3 and under.
+Fall trips are from mid September to late October, Thursdays through Sundays.
+Tickets start at $82 for adults, $62 for children ages 4 through 11, and free for children ages 3 and under.

 Call (304) 636-9477 for more information and to reserve your tickets.

-Fall trips are Tuesdays through Sundays from September 17th to October 31st.
+Fall trips are from mid September to late October, Wednesdays through Sundays.
 Tickets start at $45 for adults, $25 for children ages 4 through 11, and free for children ages 3 and under.
 Trips depart from the Durbin Depot.

 Contact (304) 636-9477 to reserve your trip on the Durbin Rocket.